-USACTC, Inc is the AKC Parent Club, national club and offers owners, breeders and fanciers an invaluable opportunity to network with each other and share information, especially important because of the uniqueness of the Coton de Tulear breed.
+USACTC, Inc is the AKC National Parent Club for the Coton de Tulear breed.
+The organization offers owners, breeders and fanciers an invaluable opportunity to network and share information about the breed and its particularly unique characteristics.

 USACTC listed Code of Ethics Breeders may advertise in this website’s Breeder Directory.
 It is worthwhile to note the USACTC offers its members an opportunity to work together for the welfare and preservation of the Coton de Tulear breed and to make lasting friendships with other Coton owners.
 We encourage participation, and welcome new members!